 If you choose to overwinter your garden, here are some tips to protect your crops:

 MULCH: Mulching your garden over the winter is a must, especially if you plan on growing through the winter months.
 Also using cold frames, cloches or row covers will extend your harvest into the winter months.

 Mulching is used to slow the temperature changes in the soil, and not necessarily to keep the soil warmer.
 The soil will still freeze, it will just happen at a slower rate.
 This will prevent shock to root systems if you are overwintering veggies.
 Using a thick layer of leaves on your garden is the easiest and most cost-effective mulch.
 It also provides a wonderful nutrient fix come spring.
 Gather leaves from your neighborhood and spread over your garden - be sure to pile it up around the plants you intend on overwintering.
 If you do not plan on keeping veggies growing over winter, wait until the ground freezes to prevent rodents from burrowing.
 Other mulching options include cardboard, straw, bark chips and sawdust.

 MOVE UNDER COVER If you have a CondoFarm garden, roll it against a wall or under cover to give a little extra protection for your plants.
 If you live in a colder climate, extending fall veggies may not be an option.
-We highly suggest doing some experimentation to see what works best for your space.
+Check for your areas climate "zone" and follow best practices.
+It may well take a little experimentation to see what works best for your space.

 CROP COVERS Overwintering crops in colder climates presents more of a challenge, and we absolutely suggest doing some experimentation.
 However, cover crops may be a more achievable option than edibles.
 Some cold weather cover crops include fava beans (hardy to -17), winter field peas (hardy to -23) and crimson clover (hardy to -23).
 Avoid planting garlic and fava or broad beans together, it will stunt growth!